IBM/build-knowledge-base-with-domain-specific-documents/README.md

 Open the Watson Natural Language Understanding service in your [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/services) and click on your service, which you should have named `wdc-NLU-service`.

-Once the service is open click the `Service Credentials` menu on the left.
+Once the service is open, click the `Service Credentials` menu on the left.

 ![](doc/source/images/service_credentials.png)